-- Net position increased significantly in fiscal year 2018 primarily due to changes in the net pension/OPEB liabilities and the deferred inflows and deferred outflows of resources associated with these liabilities. - Total capital assets decreased slightly as current year depreciation exceeded current year additions.
-The School District completed construction for replacing the stadium turf and track in fiscal year 2018.
-Other current year capital asset additions consisted of various pieces of equipment. - The School District's enrollment increased from 2,106 students in fiscal year 2017 to 2,149 students in fiscal year 2018. - Certified staff received a 2.5 percent increase in base salary from the prior fiscal year, and classified staff received a \$0.37 increase to hourly rates for fiscal year 2018.
-These salary increases resulted in an increase in the program expenses excluding the amounts related to the net pension/OPEB liabilities. - Certified staff employee share of healthcare costs increased from 9.5 percent to 10.0 for the current fiscal year.
-Classified staff employee share of healthcare costs increased from 8.50 percent to 8.75 percent for the current fiscal year.
+- Net position increased significantly in fiscal year 2019 primarily due to changes in the net pension/OPEB asset/liabilities and the deferred inflows and deferred outflows of resources associated with these liabilities. - Total capital assets decreased slightly as current year depreciation exceeded current year additions.
+The School District's additions consisted of two parcels of land with buildings, a school bus, a truck and various equipment purchases. - The School District's enrollment decreased from 2,149 students in fiscal year 2018 to 2,094 students in fiscal year 2019. - Certified staff received a 2.5 percent increase in base salary from the prior fiscal year, and classified staff received a \$0.37 increase to hourly rates for fiscal year 2019.
+These salary increases resulted in an increase in the program expenses excluding the amounts related to the net pension/OPEB liabilities. - Certified staff employee share of healthcare costs were 10.0 percent for the current fiscal year.
+Classified staff employee share of healthcare costs were 8.75 percent for the current fiscal year.